 Artist and surfer Olivier Millagou (b.
-1974 in Toulon, based in Bandol, France) embraces the ebb and flow of nature, basing his artistic practice on the same rhythm he applies to surfing: only producing when necessary.
-In this conversation, Millagou shares his philosophy of art as a sustainable practice by turning waste into art and exhibitions into collaborations – weaving together localism, environmentalism and a frugal approach to creation.
+1974, Toulon), based in Bandol, France, shares his philosophy of art as a sustainable practice – combining localism, ecology and a sparing approach to creation.

 You’ve adopted a frugal way of living and creating, inspired by your passion for surfing.
 How did the link between the two come about?